Primary tabs

 Written examination

-Students complete written examinations for a number of courses that normally total of 12 units (a three-hour examination for a course of 24 lectures is equal to three units).
+Students complete written examinations for a number of courses that normally total 12 units (a three-hour examination for a course of 24 lectures is equal to three units).

 Other